trolit/grocery-store-themed-API/README.md

 <h4>H2 Database</h4>

 Access database console by entering: ```http://localhost:8080/h2-console``` in your browser <em>(credentials are stored in application.properties)</em>.
 Project is using persistent Db mode.
-Database sample is stored in the repository and will be read as soon as you launch project with some precreated objects.
+Database sample with some precreated objects is stored in the repository and will be read as soon as you launch project.
 If you want to have empty Db on each start you can <br/>
 - Remove line ```spring.jpa.hibernate.ddl-auto=update``` from ```application.properties```.
 In result on every app launch H2 will perform DROP TABLE operation. <br/><br/>
 - Overwrite line ```spring.datasource.url=jdbc:h2:file:./data/sample``` with ```jdbc:h2:mem:testdb```.
 This way app will use nonpersistent, "in-memory" database.